Schedule a Session

 Why it works:

-Brain fog often happens when your nervous system is under-activated.
-On the flip side, decision fatigue happens when you’re over-activated.
+Brain fog often happens when your nervous system is in a low-energy state.
+Decision fatigue can happen with too much external stimulation and your nervous system capacity is overwhelmed.
 Somatic tools let you adjust in real time.

 Quick examples:

-You can also try just sitting up straight, lifting the sternum without arching the back.
+You can also try just sitting up straight, lifting the sternum (the breastbone in the center of your chest) without arching your back.

 Check in with yourself- how did this feel in your body?
 Where did you feel this in your body?